bcomnes/top-bun/examples/markdown-settings/src/page.md

 ## Custom Code Block Styling

-The code blocks below have custom classes applied:
+The renderer for code blocks has been customized to add special styling.
+The code blocks below demonstrate this enhanced presentation:

 ```javascript
 // This code block has a custom class